showbie/objective-c-style-guide/README.md

 ```

-When using an enumerated type for a switch, 'default' is not needed.
+When using an enumerated type for a switch, 'default' should not be included.
+Any enumerations not included should be grouped together and fallthrough to a break.
 For example:

 ```objc
 RWTLeftMenuTopItemType menuType = RWTLeftMenuTopItemMain;